Acoolwolf96/azure-platform-sre/README.md

                        Prometheus → Grafana → Alerts
 ```

-The developer-facing portal at the top is the next milestone; everything below it is implemented and is what the portal will call into.
+The developer portal at the top is the next milestone; everything below it is implemented and is what the portal will call into.

 ---